 Feature UDP TCP

 Commu- Fast Slower

 nication

 speed

-Reliability No Transport Layer reliability (could has DDS Transport Layer reliability (duplicated if DDS re-
+Reliability No Transport Layer reliability (could has DDS Transport Layer reliability (duplicated if DDS re

 reliability) liability is used)

 Port For- Require both sides of the communication to Require only server side of the communication

-warding have ports forwarded from the router. to have port forwarded from the router.
+warding have ports forwarded from the router. rwarded from the router. to have port forwarded from the router.